 Accessing the server command line for read-only purposes (such as to view settings, services, logs, processes, disk space, query the database, etc) is supported.
-However, performing configuration modifications or customizations via the command line may void your Symantec support agreement unless the following procedures are followed.
+However, performing configuration modifications or customizations via the command line may void your Broadcom support agreement unless the following procedures are followed.

 Any changes made to the server using the command line must be:

 Important Notes: Installing third-party applications, or using customized scripts outside of written/contractual approvals/agreements is not supported.
 Symantec Encryption Management Server is scanned for security and is considered a locked box.
 As a result, SEMS is considered a secure device and making changes to the system could introduce security-related issues, therefore installing any third-party software is highly discouraged and is not supported.
 For more information on this topic, see article 206673.